topcoderkz/localmate/README.md

 # localmate

-Platform to connect volunteers with visitors coming to Korea for medical reasons
+Platform to connect volunteers with visitors coming to Korea for medical tourism

 ### How to run